There is a lot more to do than attend shows in Branson, Missouri,

 As I experienced more of Branson, I began to view this a little differently, largely because of the friendliness and genuineness of the people I met.
 Pride in their Ozark heritage, local area, and America are just part of who they are.
 They don’t pretend to be something other than what they are when they welcome visitors into their midst.

 Yes, Branson surprised me – and made me want to make return visits.
+For my recommendations for what to do in Branson, see my posts Ten Things To Do In Branson, Missouri.

 Never miss a story.
 Sign up for Destinations Detours and Dreams free monthly e-newsletter and receive behind-the-scenes information and sneak peaks ahead.